 Moreover, the accumulation phase value of your super interests is not counted, either.
 There is no limit on the amount of money you can have in your accumulation super account(s).

 How Will the Transfer Balance Account Work?

-If you are receiving a pension before 01 July 2017, your transfer balance account will be credited with the value of the pension just before 01 July 2017.
-The value of any pension commenced after 01 July 2017 will also be credited to the account.
+If you are receiving a retirement income stream before 01 July 2017, your transfer balance account would be credited with the value of the pension just before 01 July 2017.
+The value of any new pensions (commenced after 01 July 2017) will also be credited to the account when they commence.

 When the general transfer balance cap is indexed and you have not previously met or exceeded your cap, your personal transfer balance cap will be subject to proportional indexation.
 The amount of cap space you have available will be determined by the proportionate method which measures the percentage of the cap previously utilised.